-Please take poll in the last of this article.
-Tell us which is your favorite gnome desktop.
+Please take a poll in the last of this article.
+Tell us your favorite gnome desktops.

 Like Ubuntu snap, Fedora too has a new software distribution platform called flatpak.
 Its software list is growing in size every day.
 And also features both open source and proprietary software.

 - Best distro for getting hands-on with the latest and unmodified GNOME desktop.

 - Always providing cutting-edge technologies over stability.
 Good for developers and geeks.

 - Needs know-how knowledge of Linux in case something goes wrong.
 For instance reporting bugs when the software isn’t acting normal.

 Zorin OS is another Linux distro that features GNOME desktop but tailored more beautifully for Windows folks.
 Its latest version pretty much looks like Windows 10.
 Also, the OS comes pre-installed with WINE, software for running Windows programs.
 This allows Windows folks to feel truly at home with their new Linux OS.Zorin OS is Ubuntu-based and thus will slightly need more time for deploying new GNOME desktop after each Ubuntu release.

 This OS is recommended for those long-time Windows users who do not have the time to learn a new quirky way of computing around the original GNOME desktop.
 You get to reuse your old habit of getting productive with a start menu button, running MS Office on WINE, browsing the Internet either with Firefox or Chrome, etc.

 - Mimics Microsoft Windows interface.
 So a long-time Windows user can smoothly migrate between the two OSes without having to learn new quirky styles for operating each OS.

 - Ultimate users get Zorin support so if you are stuck on an issue you can contact them and they’ll be glad to help.